OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 :::

-## Create your own backend
+## Creating your own custom backend

-You can create your own backend by following these steps:
+To integrate your own backend with OpenBB, follow these steps:

-1. **Create a backend to return JSON data**: This can be done in any language.
-We will use Python and FastAPI in our examples.
-Each backend will use the same setup and structure as below.
+1. **Develop an API to return JSON data**: Use any language to create an API that returns JSON data.
+We recommend Python with FastAPI.
+Ensure CORS is enabled for OpenBB domains.

 <details>